abhinavnatarajan/abhinavnatarajan-site/content/home/contact.md

 design:
   columns: '2'
 ---
-Drop me an email here if you'd like to get in touch.
+Drop me an email if you'd like to get in touch.
 I'm always happy to discuss my work or answer any questions if I can!